 We love it whenever we hear that Grandma and Grandad fell in love at school, stayed married for seventy years and died within a month of each other.
 That satisfies our deep need for stability.
 But in fiction we like obstacles, preferably ones that raise our heart rate good and high.
 This is where forbidden love comes in:

-- Love triangles – tried and tested from the earliest times (Lancelot and Guinevere, Tristan and Iseult, anything with Zeus in it) through the 19th century (Anna Karenina) and 20th (Brief Encounter, Bridges of Madison County, Doctor Zhivago) and still alive and well today;
+- Love triangles – tried and tested from the earliest times (Lancelot and Guinevere, Tristan and Iseult, anything with Zeus in it) through the 19th century (Anna Karenina) and 20th (Brief Encounter, Bridges of Madison County, Doctor Zhivago), still alive and well today;

-- Sleeping with the enemy (Romeo and Juliet);
+- Sleeping with the enemy (Romeo and Juliet and all its derivations);

 - Love rejected when one rises in status and rejects the real love (Wuthering Heights, Gatsby);